-According to a report by FICCI and Ernst & Young (EY), called 'Call for Action: Expanding Cancer Care for Women in India, 2017', India’s real cancer incidence for women is estimated at 1 to 1.4 million cases per year.
+According to a report by FICCI and Ernst & Young (EY), India’s real cancer incidence for women is estimated at 1 to 1.4 million cases per year.
 The same report states that in 2015, cancers of the breast (19%), cervix uteri (14%) and ovary (7%) contributed to 40% of all cancers among women.
-Presently, Indian women have the third highest number of cancers, just after the USA and China.
+Presently, Indian women have the third-highest number of cancers, just after the USA and China.

 Regular screening in women can detect premature symptoms of cancer and can lead to effective treatment outcomes.